ThePrimeagen/rust-for-typescript-devs/lessons/02-learn-rust/C-options.md

 lets do a moment of practice!

 ### Small program
-- write a function that takes `Vec<usize>` and an `index: usize`
+- write a function, call it `practice`, that takes `Vec<usize>` and an `index: usize`

-- will take the value out of the vector, if it exists, and return it
+- Return one of the following
-- before returning multiple by 5
+  - if value exists, return it multiplied by 5
-- if the index does not exist, return that one multiplied by 5
+  - if value doesn't exist, return `index` multiplied by 5

-First typescript!
+First typescript (i'll give you a moment)!

 <br />
 <br />